 However, that standard of education isn’t available in every country in the world – which leads many students and their families to consider international options.

-Reduce top higher education costs with European citizenship
+Reduce the costs of higher education with European citizenship

-The two best universities in the world are the University of Oxford and the University of Cambridge in the UK, according to the Times World University Rankings 2018.
-One third of Oxford’s 20,000 students are international students, from over 150 countries.
-Likewise, one third of Cambridge’s 18,000 students are international citizens too.
+In the UK, one third of Oxford’s university with 24,299 students are international students, from over 150 countries.
+Likewise, one third of the Cambridge university with 18,000 students are international citizens too.

 Which makes European citizenship-by-investment a very sound, cost-saving investment.
-Consider, you could secure Bulgarian citizenship for your family from EUR 195,000 - to save nearly EUR 90,000 per child on their education, plus all the other benefits of citizenship.
+Consider, you could secure Montenegrin citizenship for your family from EUR 350,000 - to save nearly EUR 90,000 per child on their education, plus all the other benefits of citizenship.

 4 - Second citizenship can save money on trade